apache/trafficserver/doc/reference/plugins/header_rewrite.en.rst

 For remap.config plugin instanations, the default hook is named REMAP_PSEUDO_HOOK.
 This can be useful if you are mixing other hooks in a configuration, but being the default it is also optional.
+This hook is executed directly as part of the remapping phase.

+Note that for configurations that are global, i.e. setup via ``plugin.config``, the default hook is READ_RESPONSE_HDR_HOOK.

 CLIENT-URL, URL, URL-FROM, and URL-TO
 -------------------------